8 Best Breadmakers in Australia (2025)

 #5 - Power Interruption Protection

-If there's an uncommon event like a power outage while you're baking your bread, don't worry.
-The bread maker has a backup power that lasts for 60 minutes to keep your baking going until the power comes back on.
+If an uncommon event occurs, like a power outage, while you're baking your bread, don't worry.
+The bread maker has a 60-minute backup power supply that will keep you baking until power returns.

 💡

-Breville's 60-minute backup power isn't enough to bake a full bread; thus we do not recommend baking using only the backup power.
-On average, a basic loaf of white bread can take between two and three hours, whereas more complex recipes, like banana bread or cinnamon raisin bread, may take closer to four hours.
+Expert note: Breville's 60-minute backup power isn't enough to bake a whole loaf of bread; thus, we do not recommend using only the backup power.
+On average, baking a basic loaf of white bread takes between two and three hours.

 What Can Be Improved